-US Travel Association has laid out a plan for tourism businesses called Industry Guidance for Promoting Health and Safety of All Travelers.
-This plan was developed based on Centers for Disease Control and Prevention (CDC) and White House guidelines: “Opening Up America Again “ and in consultation with public health experts.
+Industry Guidance for Promoting Health and Safety of All Travelers.
+This US Travel Association plan was developed based on Centers for Disease Control and Prevention (CDC) and White House guidelines: “Opening Up America Again “ and in consultation with public health experts.

 US Food and Drug Administration is sharing information about best practices to operate retail food stores, restaurants, and associated pick-up and delivery services during the COVID-19 pandemic to safeguard workers and consumers.

 Guidance on Best Practices for Golf Courses to reopen.